 Interest rates: Has kept its benchmark rate at a record low of 0.5 percent since 2009.
 But the central bank's policymakers remain divided on whether to raise rates as Europe's third-largest economy recovers at a brisk pace.

 — BANK OF JAPAN

-Interest rates: The Bank of Japan and the government have unleashed an ultra-loose monetary policy, heavy government spending, and economic reforms to try to sustain solid growth and help Japan break free from prolonged deflation — a period of falling prices — that tends to discourage spending and investment.
+Interest rates: The Bank of Japan and the government have unleashed an ultra-loose monetary policy, heavy government spending and economic reforms to try to sustain growth and help Japan break free from prolonged deflation — a period of falling prices — that tends to discourage spending and investment.
 The bank has kept its benchmark rate near zero.

 — RESERVE BANK OF AUSTRALIA

-Interest rates: Has cut its benchmark interest rate to a record low 2.5 percent because of slower growth and high unemployment.
+Interest rates: Has cut its benchmark rate to a record low 2.5 percent because of slower growth and high unemployment.
 The 2.5 percent policy rate is the lowest since the central bank was established in 1960.
-Some analysts think the Reserve Bank will eventually reduce interest rates further to try to invigorate the economy.
+Some analysts think the Reserve Bank will eventually reduce rates further to try to invigorate the economy.